 Over 98% African American

-With fast, affordable and high-quality grading support from The Graide Network, ReGeneration Schools - an innovative charter network on Chicago’s South Side - empowered teachers, fostered data-driven instruction “2.0”, and accelerated student learning.
+With fast, affordable and high-quality support from The Graide Network, ReGeneration empowered teachers, fostered data-driven instruction, and accelerated student learning.

 Implementing data-based decision making and data-driven instruction; combating teacher burnout

 Since taking over management, ReGeneration campuses have moved from the bottom 17% of Illinois schools in 2012 to the top 39% of all schools statewide in 2015 through application of a rigorous college prep and character mission.
-Currently, all three campuses rank in the top ten of Illinois schools with similar demographics.
-But, there is still work to be done.
-For the 2016-17 school year, ReGeneration was looking for new ways to help their student achieve while also combating the pressing and all-too-familiar problem of teacher burnout and climbing attrition rates.
+Currently, all three campuses rank in the top ten of Illinois schools with similar demographics, but there is still work to be done.
+For the 2016-17 school year, ReGeneration was looking for new ways to help their students achieve while also combating the pressing and all-too-familiar problems of teacher burnout and high attrition rates.